 - Bilton, C. and Leary, R., ' Digital Transformation and the Arts; A Case Study', Conference Paper, ICCPR 2012.

 - Bilton, C., and Leary, R., 'What Can Managers Do for Creativity?
 Brokering Creativity in the Creative Industries', International Journal of Cultural Policy Vol. 8 no. 1 (2002), pp. 49 – 64.

 - MA in European Cultural Policy and Administration (Warwick)

 Fellow of the Higher Education Academy

-If you would like to see me please email for an appointment.
+If you would like to see me outside these hours please email for an appointment.
 I will normally respond within 24 hours.